ingconti/JavaFXMinimalClickableDemo/README.md

 # JavaFXMinimalClickableDemo

-we started from intelliJ demo for JAvaFX
+it show how to tart from intelliJ demo for JAvaFX and get a runniogn JAR.

-#How to to use POM to build JAR

-see companion PDF
+# see companion PDF